usds/website-redesign/_projects/0300_discharge-upgrade-tool.md

 ## The Solution

-Digital Service at Veterans Affairs led a coalition of concerned employees across Vaterans Affairs and the Department of Defense to build a tool that guides users through 9 questions and provides individualized results based on their responses.
+Digital Service at Veterans Affairs led a coalition of concerned employees across Veterans Affairs and the Department of Defense to build a tool that guides users through 9 questions and provides individualized results based on their responses.
 The customized plain language offers clear, step-by-step guidance on how a Veteran could present a strong application to upgrade their discharge status.

 <blockquote class="pullquote" markdown="1">
 Nothing would make me prouder than getting my other than honorable discharge changed...I simply want the ability of saying, yes, I served proudly, and being able to state in an application that I served.